swampopus/cleantalk/README.md

 * While this module comes with the CleanTalk PHP-antispam classes, should you need them, they are available at https://github.com/CleanTalk/php-antispam
-* You will need to sign up with https://cleantalk.org to get your access key.
+* You will need to sign up with https://cleantalk.org to get your access key for your site.

 Installation